Zardoz89/dcpu_vm/README.md

 you will exceute a CPU clock cycle.
 If you press 'q' followed by enter , you will end the VM , and if you press 'f' followed by enter, you will exceute directly 100 cycles.

-The benchmark setup is coded in some contants at tyhe begin of main.cpp.
+The benchmark setup is coded in some contants at the begin of main.cpp.

+Actually the VM have attached a fake LEM1802 monitor that shows in terminal a B&W ASCII representation of the screen.
+Allow to see text on it, and respond to all commands of a real LEM1802, but don't uses palettes, color, border color or font maps.
+It refresh at 60Hz (1666,7 cpu cycles), so you will need press a few times any key to see anything in the terminal, in step mode.

 TODO
 ----

 - Implement more hardware devices
 - Realtime execution at 100KHz
+- A more precise benchmarks
+- make tesetes.dasm more exaustive, covering all posible cases and putting comments about expected results and wait cycle

 BENCHMARKS
 ----------